SebLague/Chess-Challenge/README.md

 All names (variables, functions, etc.) are counted as a single token, regardless of length.
 This means that both lines of code: `bool a = true;` and `bool myObscenelyLongVariableName = true;` count the same.
 Additionally, the following things do not count towards the limit: white space, new lines, comments, access modifiers, commas, and semicolons.

 ## FAQ and Troubleshooting
+* Will the final tournament games be played from the standard starting position, or from custom positions?
+  * Games will be played from the standard starting position.
+If tiebreak games are required, custom positions will be used.
 * [Unable to build/run the project from my IDE/Code editor](https://github.com/SebLague/Chess-Challenge/issues/85)
   * After downloading the project and installing .Net 6.0, open a terminal / command prompt window.
   * Navigate to the folder where Chess-Challenge.csproj is located using the `cd` command.